 We’re here to help when you need a dental crown.
 We'll discuss your budget and try to find ways to keep the costs within your budget.
 Sometimes, we’re able to lower costs by choosing a different material to make the crown, but there are times when the state of the tooth demands the strongest crown material possible.

-If we need to extend the crown procedure to a multi-day process, it should only be a two day process.
-We'll also create a temporary crown so that you can smile with confidence when possible.
+If we need to extend the crown procedure to a multi-day appointments process, it should only be a two day process.
+We'll also create a temporary for your tooth or teeth so that you can smile with confidence when possible.